aerospike-community/aerospike-linqpad-driver/AIContext/Footer.md

 This applies to both LINQPad-driver mode and native Aerospike C# client API mode.

 Do not rewrite AValue semantic checks such as `value.IsEmpty` or `!value.IsEmpty`; those are preferred for AValue missing/empty/null semantics and may be valid even when the AValue variable itself is null.

+Before returning generated code, reject and rewrite normal CLR dictionary lookup patterns that misuse `TryGetValue` in LINQ clauses (for example, `dictionary.TryGetValue(key, null)` or `dictionary.TryGetValue(key, default)`).
+Use helper-based lookup in query clauses (for example, `GetValueOrDefault(...)`) and use `TryGetValue(key, out var value)` only in statement/lambda blocks.
+Do not apply this rewrite to AValue/CDT `TryGetValue(...)` navigation patterns.